-We have known for a long time that this phrase isn't always true when it comes to our clothing sizes, but now medical researchers are seeing that your treatment path is not necessarily the same as other patients with the same disease name, but instead perhaps determined by how your body works.
-Today's research has shown that it's how your cancer, tumor or diseased cells are forming and behaving that can make a difference in whether your body gets better using a specific treatment.
+We have known for a long time that this phrase isn't always true when it comes to our clothing sizes, but now medical researchers are seeing that your treatment path is not necessarily the same as other patients with the same disease name, but instead perhaps determined by how your individual body works.
+Today's research has shown that it is how your cancer, tumor or disease is behaving that can make a difference in whether your body gets better using a specific treatment.